gabrielbmoro/gabrielbmoro/README.md

 ## About Me

 I am a Christian ✝️.
 I play the acoustic guitar 🎸 and brazilian viola🎻.
-I have eight beautiful guinea pigs 🐷.
+I have seven beautiful guinea pigs 🐷.
 I live in Viamão 🇧🇷.
 I've worked as 🤖 Android Developer 💚 since 2017.

 --